Noe-Protocol/noe/docs/faq.md

 ### Can people speak Noe?

 Yes.
 Noe is a multimodal protocol, and that includes speech.
+However, speech is just one form - Noe glyphs can be rendered as visual symbols, vibrational pulses, light sequences, or neural triggers-each preserving structure, meaning, and intent.

+This multimodal design makes Noe uniquely compatible with diverse agents and interfaces: from voice assistants and visual agents to haptic devices, wearable/assistant robotics, and BCI-driven systems.

+Noe isn’t tied to a mouth or screen.
+It travels where cognition does.

 Each glyph has a defined phonetic form, allowing symbolic chains to be vocalized with clarity and rhythm.
 Spoken Noe functions like compressed verbal code: minimal, expressive, and efficient.